sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="update-deferupgradeperiod"></a>**Update/DeferUpgradePeriod**
 > **Note**
-<p style="margin-left: 20px">This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education.
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education.

-<p style="margin-left: 20px">Since this policy is not blocked, you will not get a failure message when you use it to configure a Windows 10 Mobile device.
+> Since this policy is not blocked, you will not get a failure message when you use it to configure a Windows 10 Mobile device.
 However, the policy will not take effect.

-<p style="margin-left: 20px">Don't use this policy in Windows 10, version 1607 devices, instead use the new policies listed in [Changes in Windows 10, version 1607 for update management](device-update-management.md#new-update-policies).
+> Don't use this policy in Windows 10, version 1607 devices, instead use the new policies listed in [Changes in Windows 10, version 1607 for update management](device-update-management.md#new-update-policies).
 You can continue to use DeferUpgradePeriod for Windows 10, version 1511 devices.

 <p style="margin-left: 20px">Allows IT Admins to specify additional upgrade delays for up to 8 months.